Skip to main content

 Internal enterprise toolFlutter or RNCost efficiency; no consumer-grade UX needed

-The wrong question: "Which technology is better?"
-There's no universal answer.
-The right question: "Which technology matches my budget, timeline, team skills, and feature requirements?"
-That question has a specific answer for every project.
+The wrong question is "which technology is better?"
+There's no universal answer to that one.
+The question that actually helps is "which technology fits my budget, my timeline, my team's skills, and what this app has to do?"
+And that one has a clear answer for every single project.

 We've shipped native, Flutter, and React Native apps across a dozen industries.
-The technology decision takes 30 minutes when you have the right framework.
-The wrong technology decision costs 6 months and $50,000+ in rewrites.
-Let's figure out the right approach for your app — we'll scope it in under a week.
+With the right framework in hand, the technology decision takes about 30 minutes.
+Get it wrong, though, and it can cost you six months and north of $50,000 in rewrites.
+Let's figure out the right approach for your app, we'll have it scoped in under a week.

 FAQ